Justice, Equity, Diversity, and Inclusion

 What’s Racial Equity and Racial Justice?

 Communities of color and Indigenous communities experience striking levels of poverty and other social and economic disparities.
-The causes are rooted within a deeper historical context of trauma, financial instability, and other barriers based on racial discrimination that make it much harder for them to thrive on their own terms.
+The causes are rooted within a deeper historical context of trauma, financial instability, and other barriers that reflect an ongoing legacy of exclusion and violence that continues to deny them what they need to thrive on their own terms.

 For us to achieve our mission to reduce poverty and achieve sustainable prosperity, we continue to be intentional in our commitment to racial equity and racial justice.